meteorinca/MultiplechoiceWebapp/README.md

-# Omni Exam Studio
+# Moe's Exam Studio

-Omni Exam Studio is a responsive React + TypeScript web app for building and running multiple-choice exams across every discipline - science, technology, engineering, art, languages, and math (including equation rendering).
+Moe's Exam Studio is a responsive React + TypeScript web app for building and running multiple-choice exams across every discipline - science, technology, engineering, art, languages, and math (including equation rendering).
 It mirrors a polished testing experience, supports unlimited stored exams, and keeps everything in local storage so your question banks follow you between sessions.

 ## Features
 - Modern Tailwind CSS UI with mobile-first layout that mirrors the reference mockup.